Consensys/quorum/docs/Consensus/ibft/ibft.md

 Currently we support two policies: **round robin** and **sticky proposer**.

 - Round robin: in a round robin setting, proposer will change in every block and round change.
-- Sticky proposer: in a sticky proposer setting, propose will change only when a round change happens.
+- Sticky proposer: in a sticky proposer setting, proposer will change only when a round change happens.

 #### Validator list voting

-Istanbul BFT uses a similar validator voting mechanism as Clique and copy most of the content from Clique [EIP](https://github.com/ethereum/EIPs/issues/225).
+Istanbul BFT uses a similar validator voting mechanism as Clique and copies most of the content from Clique [EIP](https://github.com/ethereum/EIPs/issues/225).
 Every epoch transaction resets the validator voting, meaning if an authorization or de-authorization vote is still in progress, that voting process will be terminated.

 For all transactions blocks: